Wherein we revel in having hundreds of instruments hidden within a single instrument node

 In the case of FluidR3_GM more than 128 instruments are included.
 The

-in the name refers to the General MIDI standard
+_GM in the name refers to the General MIDI standard

-which assigns a standard voice, like Harpsichord
+which assigns a standard voice, like Harpsichord, to a standard

-preset: 7
+preset: 7.

 As stated previously there are three integers that identify an individual